AdobeDocs/analytics.en/help/technotes/terms.md

 * **Channel:** Can refer to:
   * The Channel variable, which populates the Site Sections dimension.
 See [Page variables](/help/implement/vars/page-vars/page-variables.md) in the Implement user guide.
   * Marketing Channels, a component that helps understand how users arrive to your site.
 See [Marketing Channels](/help/components/c-marketing-channels/c-getting-started-mchannel.md) in the Components user guide.
-* **Classification:** A feature in Adobe Analytics that allows the grouping of dimension values.
+* **Classification:** A feature in Adobe Analytics that allows the grouping of dimension items.
 See [Classifications](/help/components/c-classifications2/c-classifications.md) in the Components user guide.
 * **Clickmap:** No longer used.
 A legacy browser plug-in that shows what areas on your site were clicked on the most.
 This tool was retired in favor of Activity map.
 * **Clickstream data feed:** See Data feed.
 * **Cohort:** A group of people sharing common characteristics over a given period of time.
 See [What is Cohort Analysis?](/help/analyze/analysis-workspace/visualizations/cohort-table/cohort-analysis.md) in the Analyze user guide.